DeaglanBartlett/DeaglanBartlett.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* MA, MSci in Natural Sciences, University of Cambridge (Trinity College), 2019
+* DPhil in Astrophysics, University of Oxford (Oriel College), 2022

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* Test

-* Fall 2015: Research Assistant
+  * Some duties
-  * Github University
+  * More duties
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

 Skills
 ======